Dr Emma Blakey

 Additional Research Interests:

 Temporal Cognition: Our experience of time is notably subjective: it can vary depending on how we are feeling and the situation we are in.
-With Marc Buehner, Emma Tecwyn, Teresa McCormack, David Lagnado, Christoph Hoerl and Sara Lorimer I have been examining how causal beliefs influence children’s and adult’s experience of time.
+As part of my post-doctoral work at Cardiff University, I worked with Marc Buehner, Emma Tecwyn, Teresa McCormack, David Lagnado, Christoph Hoerl and Sara Lorimer to examine how causal beliefs influence children’s and adult’s experience of time.
 There is an established finding in adults that events are perceived as occurring earlier in time when they are caused compared to when they are not caused.
 This is known as ‘temporal binding.’
 We have been examining the nature of temporal binding through development.
+You can read our article on this here, and see a video explaining this work here.

 Understanding ASMR: With Giulia Poerio, Tom Hostler and Theresa Veltri we have been studying the affective and physiological characteristics of Autonomous Sensory Meridian Response (ASMR) or “head tingles.”
-You can read more about our research here.
+You can read more about our research in our article here and in the news here.

 ESRC White Rose Network Grant (2017-2021): Inequalities in Cognitive Development (funded 3 x 1+3 PhD studentships across the White Rose doctoral training partnership).
 With Mark Mon-Williams (PI), Rosie McEachan, Liam Hill, Amanda Waterman, Dan Carroll, Kate Pickett and Paul Wakeling.